JuniperPhoton/SwitchDecor/README.md

 ## Privacy

 Though you can see this app needs the camera permission, which is needed in image_picker plugin, this app will not open the camera and do further data collecting.

+## Copyright

+This is NOT the official app by Nintendo, and it's NOT authorized by Nintendo.
+So if the app violate the copyright of Nintendo Switch, please let me know.

 ## MIT License